 8 Great Christmas Getaways for Families

 A holiday trip makes a great gift for the entire family.
 Hotels, resorts and theme parks sparkle with Christmas lights, and offer lots of fun activities you can do together.
-And being together while enjoying new experiences might even be valuable enough for your family to forgo presents.
-Even if you choose a vacation spot without a chimney, don’t worry.
+And even if you choose a vacation spot without a chimney, don’t worry.
 At this magical time of year, Santa can find you anywhere.

 Gaylord Opryland Resort & Convention Center, Nashville, Tennessee

-Book by Cyber Monday for a discount on this resort's Country Christmas package, offered on select dates from Nov.
-15 to Dec.
-27. Billed as one of the most “Christmassy destinations in the country,” the resort is offering special attractions like an Elf on the Shelf scavenger hunt, a Build-A-Bear Workshop, a General Jackson Showboat holiday cruise and much more.
+Book by Nov.
+18 for a discount on Gaylord Opryland Resort's Country Christmas package, offered on select dates in November and December.
+Billed as one of the most "Christmassy destinations in the country," the resort is offering special attractions like a gingerbread decorating corner, a Build-A-Bear Workshop, a General Jackson Showboat holiday cruise and much more.
 ICE!, a popular, annual attraction, opens Nov.
-10 to Jan.
+9 to Jan.
 1. It uses over two million pounds of ice, hand-carved by Chinese artisans, to depict scenes from a different Christmas classic each year.
-Visitors can walk through this frosty winter wonderland, but bring your coats and mittens; it’s kept at 9 degrees F. Don’t miss the Nativity scene, also carved in ice, and glide down one of four, two-story tall ice slides.
+Visitors can walk through this frosty winter wonderland, but bring your coats and mittens; it’s kept at 9 degrees F. Don’t miss the Nativity scene, also carved in ice, and glide down one of four, two-story-tall ice slides.
 There’s more to do, including snow tubing and ice skating.
-Adults 21 years or older can warm up later at the bar with speciality drinks like the Jolly Mint or Merry Margarita.
+Adults 21 years or older can warm up later at the bar with specialty drinks like the Jolly Mint or Merry Margarita.

 The Resort at Paws Up, Greenough, Montana